About Turkish Food

 called cheese-boats because they were opened all night.)
 Most likely if you are traveling with your kids, these pides will be their favorite thing about eating in istanbul and they can be found all over, just like kababs.

-For those who are looking for kokoretsi or as the Turks call it Kokorec, try Kral Kokorek which is run by Hasan Usta, who hails from the eastern Turkish city of Ardahan, and has been operating since 1992 at 54
+For those who are looking for kokoretsi or as the Turks call it Kokorec, try Kral Kokorek which is run by Hasan Usta, who hails from the eastern Turkish city of Ardahan, and has been operating since

 Buyuk Postane Street right by the Spice Market.
 Hasan Usta has been involved in kokoreÁ